|

 gloves.

-They have all been left
+They had all been left

 behind by customers - mainly visitors to the town - otherwise they